pburkholder/how-i-work/README.md

 - Use Toggl to _know what I'm doing_
 - Use Pomodoro so I will periodically review what I'm doing
-- Use Alfred timers for tasks that could turn into yak-shaves ... more to come
+- Use Alfred timers for tasks that could turn into yak-shaves
+- If it's not on your list, don't do it
+ ... more to come

 Internal habits: